DataDog/dd-agent/.github/ISSUE_TEMPLATE.md

 <!--

+A note: All Agent Checks are now frozen in preparation for the release of the [Integration SDK](https://github.com/DataDog/dd-agent/wiki/Integration-SDK).
+All issues related to checks from here on out should go to the [integrations-core repo](https://github.com/datadog/integrations-core).

 This issue queue is primarily intended for tracking features, bugs and work items associated with the dd-agent open-source project.